MartinL-no/MartinL-no/README.md

-## Hey i'm Martin, a Front-End Developer based in Oslo, Norway
+## Hey i'm Martin, a Web Developer from Ireland

 <br />